 The benefits of an effective security culture are:

-- a workforce that are more likely to be engaged with, and take responsibility for, security issues
+- a workforce that is more likely to be engaged with, and take responsibility for, security issues

 - increased compliance with protective security measures, such as those set out in this guidance